p2panda/handbook/website/docs/specifications/namakemono/index.md

         /// Hash of the CREATE operation aka "document ID" we refer to with this update
         document_id: Hash,

-        /// Optional list of hashes of the operations we refer to as the
-        /// "previous" ones.
-These are operations from other authors
-        previous: Option<Hash[]>,

         // ... plus same fields as above
     }
     ```
+* The `seq_num` needs to be incremented by `1` and the operation is appended to the author's log for this document

 ## Collaboration

 * If multiple users want to write to the same document, they refer to the same `document_id` when publishing UPDATE operations
-* Here we have three different authors (blue, orange, yellow) writing to the same document with ID `0x2bac` which was created by blue:
+* Here we have three different authors (Blue, Orange, Yellow) writing to the same document with ID `0x2bac` which was created by Blue:
     <ImageFrame
-      title="Writing to the same document which was created by the blue author"
+      title="Writing to the same document which was created by the Blue author"
       url={require('./assets/collaboration.png')}
     />
 * By default it is not permitted to write to any document if you're not the original author.
-Through "Capabilities" we can add more authors, giving them the permission to write to your documents
+Through ["Capabilities"](#capabilities) we can add more authors, giving them the permission to write to your documents

 ## Views